vica781/Discover-Amber_2/README.md

 7. I would like to be able easily navigate to content or retrieve my steps to information I have previously viewed within a small number of steps.
 8. Also, as a current user, I would appreciate ability of contact points in case I have queries or want to communicate for any reason.

-#### **NEW USER GOALS**

-*  Idealy, as a new user I want to be able to:
-1. Experience easy and intuitive navigation through the site and access the information required.
-2. Have the ability to navigate to content or retrieve previous viewed information within a small number of steps.
-3. Experiense relevant and attractive content acompanied by the colour schemes compatible the content.
-4. Get a source of reliable and accurate information about amber.
-5. Learn about the beauty and value of amber, and its unique properties and characteristics.
-6. Discover the various uses of amber in different industries, art and jewellery.
-7. Get inspired by the beauty of amber and nature.
-8. Find ideas for amber gifts, office or home decorative and practical items.
-9. Have access to contact points in case of any queries or to communicate for any reason.
-10. Learn about the significance of Kaliningrad Region of Russia in the global amber market.
-11. Understand the importance of amber in the fields of arts, crafts, science and geology.